blackfireio/documentation/reference-guide/glossary.rst

     it collects.
 This is the minimal amount of data gathered for all parts of the monitored application and at whichever desired frequency.

+  Transaction
+    From a Monitoring perspective, a transaction is a group of server-side requests which have been traced by Blackfire, and for which a name has been defined. (see :doc:`Naming Transactions </monitoring-cookbooks/naming-transactions>`)

   Wall-Time
     The wall time for a function call is the measure of the real time it took to execute the code.
-It’s the difference between the time at which the function was entered and the time at which the function was left.
+It's the difference between the time at which the function was entered and the time at which the function was left.
 It is the sum of CPU time + I/O time.